sberan/Fixy/README.md

 Fixy
 ========

-YAML test fixtures for JPA.
-Because sometimes you need to test your queries.
+Fixy makes unit testing your JPA entities much easier using YAML to create test fixtures and persist them to your database.
+It's mostly a rip off of Rails and Play!
+Framework's test fixtures, with a few goodies added such as *package declaration*, *imports*, and *processors*